 This course is meant for HRDs or HRDs institutions that offer legal aid to the public and to other groups of HRDs who face legal challenges.
-The following are the key eligibility criteria for applicants:
+The following are the key eligibility criteria for applicants.

-- a) Must be a registered organization under any law in Tanzania, if applying as an HRDs organization. - b) Must be a registered legal aid provider under the registrar of legal aid providers. - c) Must be working in Mwanza, Mara and Simiyu. - d) If applying as an individual HRD, provide a reference letter from the registrar of legal aid at their District or any recognized institution at the district level. - e) Added value will be to those applying as THRDC Members operating in the Lake Zones. - f) Working with a legal center at any learning institution. - g) Providing legal aid as police officers in detention centers. - h) Community social workers at District level with authorized letters from their District officials. - i) Legal Aid Lawyers/advocates with proven records in legal aid services.
+- a) Must be a registered organization under any law in Tanzania if applying as an HRDs organization. - b) Must a registered legal aid provider under the registrar of legal aid? - c) Must be working within Dar es Salaam, Tanga and Coast Region - d) If applying as an individual HRD, provide a reference letter from the registrar of legal aid at your district or any recognized institution at district level. - e) Added value will be those applying as THRDC Members operating in the East Coastal Zone - f) Working with legal center at any learning institution - g) Providing legal aid as police or prison officers in detention centers - h) Community social workers at district level with authorized letters from their District officials - i) Legal Aid Lawyers/advocates with proven records in legal aid services

-4.0 Course Fees and How to Apply
+2.6 Course Fees and How to Apply

 This is a partially sponsored CLHRE by the THRDC targeting to improve the capacity of its members who provide legal aid services and other few non-member HRDs.
-Interested HRDs may apply for this sponsored CLHRE opportunity through (link to be inserted) and submit the application by 20th of August 2023.
+For Interested HRDs may apply for this sponsored CLHRE opportunity through https://forms.gle/4Ts7EFxn6Nk5kQxLA and submit the application by 1st of August 2023.
 Only selected applicants will be officially invited for this course.